-There are many foods you should avoid during pregnancy and when trying to conceive and while you are pregnant.
-The reason you should avoid them both before and after conception is because you often won’t know immediately that you have conceived.
+There are many foods you should avoid when trying to conceive and during pregnancy, including raw sprouts, certain fish, and deli meat.
+The reason you should avoid these foods while trying to conceive is because you typically won't know immediately that you are pregnant.
 Therefore it is important that the foods that could be harmful for the baby are eliminated prior to conception so they are never introduced to the baby.
+You should also regularly visit and read the USDA Food recall and the FDA safety and recall website to get updates on most recent recalls.

 A pregnant woman can help protect herself and her baby from problems by following these guidelines and learning more about which foods you should avoid during pregnancy: